 Plain English Breakdown

-The official source material does not provide specific details about the exact amount or duration of the benefits provided by this bill.
+The official source material does not provide specific details on the financial amount of the benefits, only that they are provided under Paragraph (C)(1) of Section 1665.2.

 Surviving Spouse Benefits for Reserve Officers